The rotation-magnetism relationship in solar-type stars. Constraining magnetic flux emergence rates: Discussion

 Enhanced metallicity can affect the magnetic field measurements through several mechanisms.
 Higher metal abundances increase spectral line opacity, potentially enhancing the sensitivity of the transitions to magnetic intensification.
 In addition, the opacities in the bulk of the convection zone would be enhanced, leading to a deeper onset of convection at the radiative-zone boundary, effectively increasing the dynamo efficiency through the action of a more extended convection zone, analogous to a cooler star.
 The same mechanism can be responsible for the temperature anti-correlation in Fig.~\ref{fig:FeH_Teff} that aligns with theoretical expectations that lower-temperature stars maintain stronger dynamos at equivalent rotation rates.

-Following the stellar parameter corrections presented in Sect.~\ref{ssec:corrections}, the best-fit power-law slope becomes $q_{\rm obs}=1.91\pm 0.02$, falling within our modelled range and validating our theoretical framework for stars of near-solar metallicity and temperature.
+Following the stellar parameter corrections presented in Sect.~\ref{ssec:corrections}, the best-fit power-law slope is consistent with $q_{\rm obs} \approx 1.9$, falling within our modelled range of $1.8$--$2.0$ and serving as a consistency check of our theoretical framework for stars of near-solar metallicity and temperature.
 Future spectropolarimetric and direct-Zeeman surveys should prioritise metallicity- and temperature-controlled samples to disentangle the systematic effects from intrinsic rotation-activity relationships.
 Alternatively, for early-G-type stars with a $\Delta T_{\rm eff}$ range of $\pm 200$~K from the solar value, our model-based corrections found in Sect.~\ref{ssec:corrections} can be employed to cover broader samples of stars.

 \citet{Pezzotti25} analysed the $L_X/L_{\rm bol}$-Ro relationship using FGK stars in the sample given by \citep{Wright18}, by splitting the sample in [Fe/H] bins.
-They found that metal-poor stars seem to follow steeper slopes than metal-rich stars in the unsaturated regime of the rotation-activity diagram.
+They find that metal-poor stars seem to follow steeper slopes than metal-rich stars in the unsaturated regime of the rotation-activity diagram.
 All in all, these results show the importance of treating stars of different metallicities separately, and that the Sun with its moderate metallicity likely lies on a steeper track in the unsaturated regime of the rotation-magnetism relation than its metal-rich analogues.
+A qualitatively consistent picture emerges from the chromospheric activity plane: \citet{CarvalhoSilva25} find that metallicity produces a clear segregation in the $\log R^\prime_{\rm HK}$--age relation of near-solar-mass stars, with metallicity-uncorrected chromospheric ages carrying systematic errors exceeding 3~Gyr.